 Understanding Risk Management

 Trail organizations minimize their exposure to risk through proven trail management practices.
-These are management actions that minimize the possibility of damage or injury (e.g. signs, barricades, supervision), minimize the impact of an accident (e.g. first aid posts, rescue equipment) and the transfer the liability to the trail user (e.g. disclaimers, user education).
+These are management actions that minimize the possibility of damage or injury (e.g. signs, barricades, supervision), minimize the impact of an accident (e.g. first aid posts, rescue equipment), and transfer the liability to the trail user (e.g. disclaimers, user education).

 In order to minimize these risks trail organizations pay for General liability insurance.
 This defends the trail organization in the event they are sued.
 If blame is assigned to the trail organization the insurance pays damages.
 In almost every case, general liability insurance extends to the defense of owners of land adjacent to and over which the trails pass.

 In addition, the insurance industry has been under pressure for years.
-For a variety of reasons, notably and poor financial results, escalation in claim costs, the events of September 11 and a changing legal environment have all contributed to this increased fee for general liability insurance.
+For a variety of reasons, notably and poor financial results, escalation in claim costs, the events of September 11, and a changing legal environment have all contributed to this increased fee for general liability insurance.

 This situation hit ALL Ontario's trails

 The result has been an escalation of cost to the point where some trail organizations and user groups can't afford it.
-Also trails applying for grants from organizations such as government and charitable foundations have been put on hold pending either resolution of the overall issue or proof of insurance.
+Also, trails applying for grants from organizations such as government and charitable foundations have been put on hold pending either resolution of the overall issue or proof of insurance.

 All motorized groups have revised member education, trail maintenance and user information packages in order to promote trail use safety.